Generalized Anxiety Disorder: Criteria, Causes, And Mental Health Treatment Options

 Medically reviewed by Majesty Purvis, LCMHC

 Worry is a natural emotional reaction that arises when you are uncertain about the future.
-However, for some, this uncertainty does not subside and may compound.
-Excessive worry and a vague, unsettled feeling, among other symptoms, may indicate an anxiety disorder known as generalized anxiety disorder (GAD).
+However, for some, this uncertainty may persist and compound.
+Excessive worry and a vague, unsettled feeling may be symptoms of an anxiety disorder known as generalized anxiety disorder (GAD).

-GAD is one of the most common mental disorders.
-Read on to learn more about it, how to identify its physical and psychological symptoms, the diagnostic criteria used to diagnose it, and what treatments are recommended to limit excessive anxiety and worry and promote mental health.
+GAD is one of the most common mental health conditions.
+Read on to learn more about its physical and psychological symptoms, the criteria used to diagnose it, and recommended treatments for excessive anxiety and worry.

 Getty/AnnaStills